- Chart

 Investment Approach and Strategy

-Composition The ETF primarily holds stocks of US companies within the leisure and entertainment sector.
+Composition The ETF primarily holds stocks of companies operating within the leisure and entertainment industries.
+These can include a mix of large-cap, mid-cap, and small-cap companies.

 Market Position